 If this describes your situation, you should know all about the laws that are in your state.
 Each state has its own bankruptcy laws.
 For example, in some states you can keep your home and car, but others do not.
 You should be aware of local bankruptcy laws for your state before filing for bankruptcy.

 Don’t feel bad if you need to remind your lawyer specific details with your case.
 Don’t assume that he will remember something from a month ago; tell him weeks ago.
 This is your bankruptcy case, so never be nervous about speaking your mind.

 Be sure to hire an attorney before you embark upon filing for bankruptcy.
 You may not understand all of the various aspects to filing for bankruptcy.
 A qualified bankruptcy attorney can help and guide you along through the bankruptcy process.

 Before making the decision to file for bankruptcy, be sure that other solutions aren’t more appropriate for your case.
 For example, a consumer credit counseling program may be a better bet if your debts are relatively small.
 You can also talk to creditors and ask them to lower payments, but make sure that you get written records of any debt modifications to which you agree.

-Be certain that you can differentiate between Chapter 7 and Chapter 13 bankruptcy cases.
-Chapter 7 involves the elimination of all outstanding debts.
-Any debts that you have with creditors will be wiped clean.
-Chapter 13 bankruptcy allows for a …
+Be sure you know how Chapter 7 and Chapter 13 bankruptcy.
+Chapter 7 involves the elimination of all of your debts for good.
+You will be removed from any money that you owe to your creditors.
+Chapter 13 bankruptcy allows for a five year repayment …